-I carry a satellite GPS and a couple small compasses as backups.
-Another compass is also built into the dash of my vehicle, along with a temperature gauge and an inclinometer.
+There's also a compass built into the dash of my vehicle, along with a temperature gauge and an inclinometer.

-The inclinometer is pretty useless because you're already hanging forward in the seatbelts by the time it starts to register anything.
-The temperature gauge isn't much better, but it does give you something neat to point at and say "see, I told you it was friggin hot."
+The inclinometer is pretty useless because you'll be hanging in your seatbelt by the time it registers anything.
+The temperature gauge isn't much better, although it does give you something to point at when you say "see, I told you it was friggin hot."

 Officially, the U.S. hurricane season starts June 1 and lasts through Nov.
-30, but since warm water adds fuel to storms, the most severe typically occur in the summer.
+30. However, since warm water adds fuel to storms, the most severe typically occur in the summer.
 That means it's likely to be sweltering when the power fails and your AC and refrigerator shut off.

 You're going to need a cooling solution.
 I rely on a battery-powered camp fan.
-It's often the difference between sleeping at night and tossing and turning in sweaty discomfort, and will only set you back about $10 or $15.
+It's often the difference between sleeping at night and tossing and turning in sweaty discomfort.
+It will only set you back about $10 or $15.